 - Submit required documentation—e.g., proof of high school graduation, optional standardized test scores, college transcripts, etc. (Note that graduate programs may require additional admissions criteria, such as submission of an entrance essay or completion of an in-person or phone interview.
 Your Admissions Advisor can help you determine whether these additional criteria are required.)

-Our online application can be completed at any time, with classes starting eight times per year (January, February, April, May, July, August, October, and November).
+Our online application can be completed at any time, with classes starting multiple times per year.
 You can begin the readmission process online or contact us via phone to speak with one of our knowledgeable advisors:

 - Online Programs

 NOTE: If you attended another institution during your time away from CTU, please have copies of your transcripts ready to send to your Admissions Advisor.
 Click here for additional information concerning transfer students.

 University Readmission Policies

 While we’re happy to consider readmitting undergraduate and graduate students, it’s important to know that current University admissions requirements may differ from those that were in effect when you previously attended.